COVID-19 proceedings in the Commons Chamber

 - Call lists published in advance to manage attendance in the Chamber during parliamentary business;

-- Remote participation in certain proceedings by some MPs; and
+- Remote participation in proceedings; and

 - New ways of voting, including an extension of the current proxy voting scheme.